NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Idovik.md

 abilities_mid:
   - name: ""
   - name: "God's Intervention"
-    desc: "`pf2:r` (primal,teleportation) **Trigger** Ashen Swale is the target of a physical Strike\n**Effect** Sensing Ashen Swale's peril, Idovik teleports to his side and interposes himself between Ashen Swale and danger.
+    desc: "`pf2:r` (primal,teleportation) **Trigger** Ashen Swale is the target of a physical Strike\n* * *\n\n**Effect** Sensing Ashen Swale's peril, Idovik teleports to his side and interposes himself between Ashen Swale and danger.
 Idovik teleports to a space adjacent to Ashen Swale, then shields Ashen Swale with his body.
 Idovik becomes the target of the triggering Strike."

 attacks:
   - name: ""